Pokémon Brilliant Diamond and Shining Pearl refresh a Nintendo DS favourite with a subtle but effective spit and polish.

 Playing Pokémon Brilliant Diamond & Shining Pearl is the video game equivalent of sitting on the couch at Christmas with a tin of Quality Street on your lap.
 You’ve been here before.
 You know these flavours.
 Each battle is another Pokémon caught, another chocolate gobbled.
 But that doesn’t make it any less pleasurable or any less addictive.

-Pokémon Brilliant Diamond / Shining Pearl review
+Game: Pokémon Brilliant Diamond and Shining Pearl

 Platform: Nintendo Switch